top of page

 In an instance such as this, your story then becomes unbelievable or unreliable, and unfortunately, so do your characters, which means you, as the author, are viewed in the same light.
 And that’s not a particularly good impression, nor one that will necessarily invite readers to try your next book.

 So, if you really want a timeline for your characters to follow or one to ground your readers in the pacing of the story, I suggest sticking with either the season, month, day of the week or time of day (depending on just how fast-paced your story is).
-In other words, skip the year itself so that for the reader, it will feel current, transporting them to stand right over the main character’s shoulder.
+In other words, skip the year itself, as well as true events that would pinpoint a specific timeframe, so that, for the reader, it will feel current and as real as putting them right there, transporting them to stand right over the main character’s shoulder.
+Again, this is unless your story specifically revolves around that event.

 I hope this bit of advice is helpful, but as always, if you have any questions whatsoever, please leave a comment below, and I’ll be sure to respond.